What The Instagram Algorithm Does, How It Works & How To Use It To Your Advantage.

 By breaking down how the algorithm works, understanding what actions lead to a higher likelihood of being surfaced are easier to identify and prioritize (you can check out my Instagram Small Business Class if you want to learn more about the details of how to be surfaced by Instagram in order to build your small business on the platform).
 These are the important ones:

 - Stop looking for “hacks” and focus on executing the most effective activities well.
 In an effort to grow quickly, many people think that “growth hacks” can trick the algorithm into surfacing their accounts more prominently without having to change the content of their posts.
 This is a false trap.
 Although a few years back you could “hack” the algorithm by using bots or comment pods to fake engagement, I’m sorry to say those days are long gone.
 The algorithm is extremely effective at identifying inorganic engagement and will no longer surface this content.
-It will also get more effective at this over time, so trying to find “growth hacks” is a waste of time.
+It will also get more effective at this over time, so trying to find “growth hacks” is a waste of time (check out my article about Is Instagram dying? to learn more about why).
 The algorithm is searching for the content that keeps people’s eyes on the screen for longer, therefore, the only way to significantly increase the likelihood of being surfaced more is to create content that does just that.
 If you’re able to consistently post content that keeps people on the screen (for longer than the content of other accounts), the algorithm is more likely to surface your content more frequently over time.
 This is the only way to increase your likelihood of being selected by the algorithm now and in the future.
 There’s no hacks around it and it’s important to be clear about that so you can focus your energy on creating, not finding hacks.

 - Use content formats that keep people’s eyes on your posts the longest.
 What tools do you have at your disposal to create content that keeps people’s eyes on the screen for as long as possible?
 One of the most simple and effective ways is choosing the right content format.
 Everything else being equal, a carousel post is more likely to be seen for longer than a simple one photo post.
 A video is more likely to be seen for longer than a carousel.
 A Reel is more likely to be seen for longer than a video.
 So, if you want to keep people on the screen for longer, focus on using the formats that are most conducive to that — first Reels, second videos, third carousels, and lastly, one photo posts.
 Now, I know that the longer and more entertainment-based the format is, the more difficult it is to execute well, but learning how to create awesome Reels, videos, and carousels is the only way you’ll be able to continue growing, because they are what the algorithm will most likely increasingly favor.
 There’s no going back to the days where one-photo posts are the most prominent format on Instagram.